terascope/teraslice/docs/packages/ts-transforms/overview.md

 # Usage

-There are two different execution: `Matcher` and `Transform`.
+There are two different executions: `Matcher` and `Transform`.
 The former returns the raw matching documents while the later provides additional ETL capabilities

 Example rules file: `rulesFile.txt`
 ```